Coronavirus spike protein: SARS-CoV-2 variants

-Additional Key Role in Illness

-In 2021, Circulation Research and Salk had a new study that proves COVID-19 can be also a vascular disease, not only respiratory disease.
-The scientists created an “pseudovirus”, surrounded by SARS-CoV-2 spike proteins but without any actual virus.
-And pseudovirus resulted in damaging lungs and arteries of animal models.
-It shows SARS-CoV-2 spike protein alone can cause vascular disease and could explain some covid-19 patients who suffered from strokes, or other vascular problems in other parts of human body at the same time.
-The team replicated the process by removing replicating capabilities of virus and showed the same damaging effect on vascular cells again.

 Misinformation

 During the COVID-19 pandemic, anti-vaccination misinformation about COVID-19 circulated on social media platforms related to the spike protein's role in COVID-19 vaccines.
 Spike proteins were said to be dangerously "cytotoxic" and mRNA vaccines containing them therefore in themselves dangerous.
 Spike proteins are not cytotoxic or dangerous.
 Spike proteins were also said to be "shed" by vaccinated people, in an erroneous allusion to the phenomenon of vaccine-induced viral shedding, which is a rare effect of live-virus vaccines unlike those used for COVID-19.
 "Shedding" of spike proteins is not possible.

 Evolution, conservation and recombination

 The class I fusion proteins, a group whose well-characterized examples include the coronavirus spike protein, influenza virus hemagglutinin, and HIV Gp41, are thought to be evolutionarily related.
 The S2 region of the spike protein responsible for membrane fusion is more highly conserved than the S1 region responsible for receptor interactions.
 The S1 region appears to have undergone significant diversifying selection.

 Within the S1 region, the N-terminal domain (NTD) is more conserved than the C-terminal domain (CTD).
 The NTD's galectin-like protein fold suggests a relationship with structurally similar cellular proteins from which it may have evolved through gene capture from the host.
 It has been suggested that the CTD may have evolved from the NTD by gene duplication.
 The surface-exposed position of the CTD, vulnerable to the host immune system, may place this region under high selective pressure.
 Comparisons of the structures of different coronavirus CTDs suggests they may be under diversifying selection and in some cases, distantly related coronaviruses that use the same cell-surface receptor may do so through convergent evolution.